Gogo Grandparent Pilot Program

 *Residents who already have a GGGP account are entitled to the subsidized rides - GGGP will identify current account holders by zip code.

-*You can sign up at any time, and use GGGP as much as you want but the subsidized rides begin May 1 and are limited to 4 in May and another 4 in June.
+*You can sign up at any time, and use GGGP as much as you want but the subsidized rides are limited to 4 in July.